jisnowiv/wrdle/readme.md

 ## Gameplay
 Each round gives you six guesses, each guess must contain five letters.
-If a word is not in the word list, or contains invalid characters, you get a another guess.
+If a word is not in the word list, or contains invalid characters you get another guess (the invalid guess won't be listed).
+There are several attached images of gameplay, currently I'm procrastinating the task of putting them into the readme.

 ## Contributing
 Pull requests are welcome.
 Known issues include: